zeux/zeux.github.io/_posts/2019-02-17-flavors-of-simd.md

 }
 ```

 This looks like a lot of floating-point operations, and we should be able to implement them using SIMD.
-Let's start by representing each vector as a 4-wide SIMD vector, and also let's slightly change the `Quadric` structure to have 12 floats instead of 10 so that it fits exactly into 3 SIMD registers[^2]; we'll also slightly reorder the fields to make computations in `quadricFromPlane` more uniform:
+Let's start by representing each vector as a 4-wide SIMD vector, and also let's change the `Quadric` structure to have 12 floats instead of 10 so that it fits exactly into 3 SIMD registers[^2]; we'll also reorder the fields to make computations in `quadricFromPlane` more uniform:

 ```c++
 struct Quadric